-In 2013, after having my second child, I started a blog called Live Simply.
-An online space to share my family’s journey of real food and natural living with a simplified approach.
+- In 2013, after having my second child, with my iPhone 3 and very little tech knowledge, I started a blog called Live Simply: an online space to share my family’s journey of real food and natural living with a simplified approach.
 The blog was my passion project.

-Fast forward to today, 2019, the blog is now my full-time job, along with freelance food photography.
-I have a few amazing moms who work with me part-time helping with recipe work, social media, photo shoot cleanups, and editing photos.
-Running a blog isn’t for the faint of heart.
-It’s the hardest thing I’ve ever done, but I’m incredibly thankful for where Live Simply is today–for the opportunity to interact and share in this journey with so many other moms, parents, caregivers, and families from all over the world.
+- In 2020, Live Simply became my full-time job.
+I also have a small team of women who work with me on creating recipes, keeping up with social media, and photo shoot cleanups.
+Running an online resource like Live Simply isn’t for the faint of heart.
+It’s the hardest thing I’ve ever done, but I’m incredibly thankful for where Live Simply is today and for the opportunity to interact and share this journey with so many other men, women, parents, caregivers, and families from all over the world.
 Live Simply is still my passion project and I’m so thankful to share this space with you.

 - Today, I’m learning how to lead a business, be Mom to my growing children, and make time for my myself and my marriage ((#balance isn’t always easy).
 I’ve been on a journey to simplify life over the past few years and this continues today.
 Over the years, this has looked like decluttering, embracing more of a minimalist mindset, and learning how to take care of myself and my family in each season of life (with nourishing food and wellness-promoting lifestyle choices).
 I continue to look for ways to simplify our real food and natural lifestyle with food prep, strategic meal planning, and time-saving routines and hacks.
 All of these topics are covered here at Live Simply as I share what works for me with the hope of helping other families on this journey.

 Ditch processed food for healthy, real food.
 Stock your kitchen with real food, make healthy food swaps, enjoy easy and delicious meals.